buildkite/on-demand/agent-composer/README.md

 # agent-composer

-agent-composer combines several patterns I have developed for composing Buildkite Agent ECS Task Definitions that can be scheduled on-demand by [`agent-scheduler`](../agent-scheduler).
+agent-composer combines several patterns for composing Buildkite Agent ECS Task Definitions that can be scheduled on-demand by [`agent-scheduler`](../agent-scheduler).

 The goal is produce an ECS Task Definition for each Buildkite Pipeline or